 Shubert Mwarabu, a young, charismatic activist on behalf of wildlife in Tanzania, has a keen understanding of community advocacy.
 In Shubert’s own words, “The efforts to conserve our endangered species will have little impact if we leave the communities who are neighbors to wildlife out of the conversation.
 If communities are involved and given reasons to be engaged, we will see real and immediate impacts on saving wildlife.
 Community is the centre of effective conservation.”

-“Community is the centre of effective conservation.”
+metronidazole over the counter buy now “Community is the centre of effective conservation.”

 GMFER played a pivotal role in helping Shubert accomplish his goal of traveling to the United States as a YALI (Young African Leaders Initiative) fellow from Tanzania, in 2017.
 We helped Shubert attend CITES CoP17 in Johannesburg, South Africa, in 2016, to advocate for strict protections for elephants and rhinos, and to travel to Hong Kong to speak in support of a ban on the ivory trade in 2017.
 No doubt Shubert’s passionate voice representing communities in Africa helped to sway representatives to cast a historic vote in January 2018 to ban the domestic ivory trade in Hong Kong.

 Our signature annual event is the global march.
 Over 130 cities marched in 2016, raising awareness, generating global media attention on the crisis, and keeping political pressure on world leaders to protect our endangered wildlife.

 We’re building a movement on behalf of Earth’s last wild elephants and rhinos.

 GMFER uses online campaigns, grassroots organizing and protests to advocate against the trade in ivory and rhino horn and amplify the voices of indigenous African communities in the conversation about conservation.